jpmens/mosquitto-auth-plug/README.md

 auth_opt_http_aclcheck_uri /acl
 ```

-A very simple example service using Python and bottle can be found in [examples/http-auth-be.py](examples/http-auth-be.py).
+A very simple example service using Python and [bottle](https://bottlepy.org/docs/dev/) can be found in [examples/http-auth-be.py](examples/http-auth-be.py).

-The _http_ plugin can utilize environment variables which are exported before it (i.e. Mosquitto) is started by adding configuration settings like
+The _http_ plugin can utilize environment variables which are exported before it (i.e., Mosquitto) is started by adding configuration settings like

 ```
 auth_opt_<interface>_<method>_params <key>=<evn_name>[,<key>=<evn_name>]*